 - Muscle or ligament has been injured – The most common cause of lower back pain, these injuries occur when you overexert yourself, for example, assisting a friend who is moving by lugging around a couch that is too heavy.

 - Injured disc – these discs sit between the bones of the spine, adding cushioning and acting as shock absorbers.
 Sometimes injury or physical stress causes one to break open.
 These “ruptured discs” are painful because they place pressure on your nerves and cause inflammation.
+This is a common sports injury, and you should consider hip arthroscopy surgery.
+Choose the right surgeon, and you do not have to worry about complications and also recover quickly.

 - Osteoporosis – When your bones are weaker, fractures become more likely, such as fractures in the spine.